decimad/netser/README.md

 ```

 netser is tested with Visual Studio 2015 update 3, Visual Studio "15" preview, clang and ARM's current gcc port.
+The assembly code was inspected to assure the generated code is equivalent to the hand-crafted platform dependant code in reasonable optimization settings (the compiler needs to heavily inline the metaprogramming generated stuff).

 ###aligned_ptr
 The aligned_ptr template encapsulates a (packet-buffer-)pointer together with its alignment parameters and a valid-access-range: